Alcardian/DS1_DSLOAModSave/README.md

 # DSLOAModSave
 A mod for Dungeon Siege 1.
+Find the mod on Nexusmods at https://www.nexusmods.com/dungeonsiege1/mods/156
 ## Short Description
 Enable importing characters to your singleplayer save.